cmnemoi/OWREstimator/README.md

 * Built a web app using Streamlit.

 # Run it locally
+ * Run Python 3.9 on a terminal
-Install requirements : `pip install -r requirements.txt`
+ * Install requirements : `pip install -r requirements.txt`

-Then : `streamlit app.py`
+ * Then : `streamlit app.py`

 # Code and ressources used
 **Python version 3.9**